CITY OF FITCHBURG COVID-19 MESSAGE

 - The health of our community at this time is an extremely serious matter.
 We ask that you do not put us, yourself, or others at risk by violating it this order.

-Complaints involving a non-essential business that remains open or essential businesses that are not following social distancing guidelines should be directed to Public Health Madison & Dane County (PHMDC).
+Complaints involving businesses should be directed to Public Health Madison & Dane County (PHMDC).

-Their Coronavirus page contains a variety of information related to the pandemic and to the "Safer at Home" order, including compliance issues.
+Their Coronavirus page contains a variety of information related to the pandemic and to the "Emergency order", including compliance issues.

 If, after reviewing the order, you believe the business is still in violation, email your complaint to: